North America

 North America is a continent (Note: Some countries view the Americas as a single continent, comprising North America and South America.) in the Northern and Western hemispheres.
 (Note: The Aleutian Islands of Alaska extend into the Eastern Hemisphere.)
-North America is bordered to the north by the Arctic Ocean, to the east by the Atlantic Ocean, to the southeast by South America and the Caribbean Sea, and to the south and west by the Pacific Ocean.
-The region includes Middle America comprising the Caribbean, Central America, and Northern America.
+It is bordered to the north by the Arctic Ocean, to the east by the Atlantic Ocean, to the southeast by South America and the Caribbean Sea, and to the south and west by the Pacific Ocean.

 North America covers an area of around 24709000 km2, representing approximately 16.5% of Earth's land area and 4.8% of its total surface area.
 It is the third-largest continent by size after Asia and Africa, and the fourth-largest continent by population after Asia, Africa, and Europe.
-As of 2021, North America's population was estimated as over 592 million people in 23 independent states and territories, or about 7.5% of the world's population.
-In human geography, the terms "North America" and "North American" refers to Canada, Greenland, Mexico, Saint Pierre and Miquelon, and the United States.
+As of 2021, North America's population is estimated at over 592 million people in 23 independent states and territories, or about 7.5% of the world's population.

+The continent includes the subregions of Northern America (comprising Canada, Greenland, and the continental United States as well as the insular territories of Bermuda and Saint Pierre and Miquelon) and Middle America (comprising Mexico, Central America and the Caribbean).
+In human geography, the terms "North America" and "North American" often refer to just Northern America.

-It is unknown with certainty how and when first human populations first reached North America.
-People were known to live in the Americas at least 20,000 years ago, but various evidence points to possibly earlier dates.
+It is unknown exactly how and when the first human populations reached North America.
+People are known to have lived in the Americas at least 20,000 years ago, but various evidence points to possibly earlier dates.
 The Paleo-Indian period in North America followed the Last Glacial Period, and lasted until about 10,000 years ago when the Archaic period began.
 The classic stage followed the Archaic period, and lasted from approximately the 6th to 13th centuries.
-Beginning in 1000 AD, the Norse were the first Europeans to begin exploring and ultimately colonizing areas of North America.
+Norse exploration and colonization began in the late 10th century; the Norse built several settlements in Greenland and at least one settlement in Newfoundland.

-In 1492, the exploratory voyages of Christopher Columbus led to a transatlantic exchange, including migrations of European settlers during the Age of Discovery and the early modern period.
-Present-day cultural and ethnic patterns reflect interactions between European colonists, indigenous peoples, enslaved Africans, immigrants from Europe, Asia, and descendants of these respective groups.

-Europe's colonization in North America led to most North Americans speaking European languages, such as English, Spanish, and French, and the cultures of the region commonly reflect Western traditions.
-However, relatively small parts of North America in Canada, the United States, Mexico, and Central America have indigenous populations that continue adhering to their respective pre-European colonial cultural and linguistic traditions.
+Beginning in 1492, the voyages of Christopher Columbus led to a transatlantic exchange, including migrations of European settlers during the Age of Discovery and the early modern period.
+Present-day cultural and ethnic patterns reflect interactions between early European colonists, indigenous peoples, enslaved Africans, later immigrants from Europe and Asia, and descendants of these respective groups.
+European colonization has led to most North Americans speaking European languages (such as English, Spanish, and French) and the cultures of the region commonly reflect Western traditions.
+However, there remain significant indigenous populations that continue to adhere to their respective pre-colonial cultural and linguistic traditions.